lodauria/Individual_Assignments/second_assignment.md

 To run the Mosquitto brokers on the A8-M3 node follow the instructions of the [dedicated folder](mosquitto).
 You will need the IPv6 global address of the A8-M3 node to setup the sensor nodes.
 You can use the command `ip -6 -o addr show eth0` from the A8-M3 node terminal.

 ### Setup a M3 border router node:

+All the file needed for the RIOT application are contained in the [dedicated folder](devices/stm32_f103rey/border_router).

 #### Makefile adjustments